Completing another treble

 Farewell to heroes

 1959 - Elisha Scott died.
-He had played 468 games in goal across his 21 years with us, and won two League championship medals in his time at Anfield.
+He had played 468 games in goal across his 21 years with us, winning two League championship medals in his time at Anfield.

 2012 – Kenny Dalglish was sacked as Manager, despite having won the League Cup and reached the FA Cup Final in his one full season back in charge.
 However, he paid the price for a disappointing League campaign.

-On the same day, future red Sadio Mané set a new record for the fastest Premier League hat-trick when he netted three times in two minutes and 56 seconds for Southampton against Aston Villa.
+On the same day, future red Sadio Mané broke the record for the fastest Premier League hat-trick when he netted three times in two minutes and 56 seconds for Southampton against Aston Villa.
+Meanwhile, Herbie Kane played for England Under-17’s as they lost 1-0 to Russia in a European Championships Finals group game in Bulgaria.

 2009 - Pep Segura was appointed Academy Technical Manager having led Olympiacos to the League and Cup double.
 He had previously spent many years working with Barcelona’s youth players.